paulito81/myfirstreact/README.md

-This project is my first React APP
 # STAR GAME
+@This project is my first React APP

 A simple game wher you try to push the correct numbers within the timelimit.
 This game is produced after a tutorial.